 The Lincoln trip is a great opportunity for our Leadership class to be involved with upcoming legislation and speak to those making the decisions which will affect all of Nebraska.

 Class members pictured are Tara Fischer, Janet Lienemann, Kathryn Brown, Styles Moody, Cassie Haupt, Dawn Martin, Emily Thomas, Melissa Williford, Rob Kuhns, Todd Schrotberger, Cole Honstead, Tom Mathine and Chamber President, Denise Wilkinson

-The LCC committee is very pleased to announce that Jamie Weingart, JNW Consulting, has agreed to be the instructive facilitator for the entire 10-month course.
+The LCC committee is very pleased that Jamie Weingart, JNW Consulting, will be the instructive facilitator for the entire 10-month course.
 She developed a custom program for the class which includes the following topics: